tethysplatform/tethys/docs/installation/showcase_apps.rst

 4. Set up Cesium Ion Token (Optional)

-    To view the Cesium Map View demos, you will need to obtain a Cesium Ion Token See Cesium ion Access Tokens tutorial for instructions on obtaining a token.
+    To view the Cesium Map View demos, you will need to obtain a Cesium Ion Token.
+See Cesium ion Access Tokens tutorial for instructions on obtaining a token.
 After obtaining a token, navigate to the settings for the Gizmo Showcase, locate the cesium_ion_token setting under Custom Settings section, enter the token, and save.

 5. GeoServer (Optional)